mackron/dr_libs/README.md

 ...

 // Open a file.
 A relative path was specified which means it will first check it against
-// "C:/Users/Admin", and then "C:/My/Folder" if it couldn't be found the first time. easyvfs_file* pFile = easyvfs_openfile(pVFS, "my/file.txt", easyvfs_readwrite);
+// "C:/Users/Admin".
+If it can't be found it will then check against "C:/My/Folder". easyvfs_file* pFile = easyvfs_openfile(pVFS, "my/file.txt", easyvfs_readwrite);
 if (pFile == NULL)
 {